-Step 5: Simulate design
+Step 1.5: Simulate design

 We will now load a test bench that we have created for your and confirm the design is correct by running the ModelSim Logic Simulator.
 In case your dp_ram.qip (generated from Megawizard) is NOT included in the project.
-Make sure to include by going to Project Navigator File’s tab, top left drop down menu, right clicking and locating as outline in 10 below.
+Make sure to include by going to Project Navigator File’s tab, top left drop down menu, right clicking and locating as outline in Figure 10: Opening Dual Port RAM below.